uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 When finished put the headset on and test your scene.

-## Build a mini scene
+## Challenge - Build a mini scene

 Download these object or find your own and make a simple scene.

 [tools pack](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/assets/tools.unitypackage)

+Try to Include
-- Include multiple teleportation anchors and grabable objects which are grabbed at an appropriate point.
+- Multiple teleportation anchors
-- Hint, grabables need a ridgid body, collider and xr grab interactable components.
+- Grabable objects which are grabbed at an appropriate point.
+(Make sure they have a ridgid body, collider and xr grab interactable component)
+- Change the controllers.
+-
 ## Documentation

 These workshops will get you started, but for your own project you will want to dive more deeply into the detail, the documentation is a great starting point: